Yoga 4 U @ Ballina

 Yoga is more than physical postures, and it is not calisthenics.

-A definition of Yoga as written in Patanjali’s Yoga Sutras ( threads) is “Chitta Vritti Nirodha,” – “stilling the fluctuations of the mind”…. finding a way to be still, observe, make sense, and appropriately read and respond to our internal and external environments.
+A definition of Yoga as written in Patanjali’s Yoga Sutras ( threads) is “Chitta Vritti Nirodha,” – “stilling the fluctuations of the mind”…. finding a way to be still, observe, pay attention, and appropriately read and respond to our internal and external environments.

-We can do this by allowing the mind and body to speak to each other calmly, compassionately, and honestly.
-Breath becomes the mediator in this conversation, and the universal laws of respect for life and truth are acknowledged.
+We can do this by allowing the mind to listen to the body speaking calmly, compassionately, and honestly.
+Breath, as a direct line into our nervous system, becomes the mediator in this conversation, and the universal laws of respect for life and truth are acknowledged.
 The focus is not just on strengthening, or on finding greater flexibility, but on Balance…. enough strength to enable connection and support, and enough flexibility to remain sweet and resilient.

 Why Yogalates ?